|Nutritional Guidelines (per serving)|

 - 2 cups fresh mushrooms (sliced)

 - 1 teaspoon dried oregano

 - 2 bay leaves

-In a 4 or 6-quart pressure cooker, cook beef and sausage until brown.
+In a 4-, 6-, or 8-quart pressure cooker, cook beef and sausage over medium heat until brown.
 Stir the meat often so it breaks up as it cooks.

-Remove meat with a slotted spoon when it is done and drain off fat from the pressure cooker.
+Remove the meat with a slotted spoon and drain off excess fat from the pressure cooker.

-Return the meat to the pressure cooker and add the mushrooms, onion, garlic, celery, parsley, sugar, oregano, crushed red pepper, bay leaves, stewed tomatoes, and tomato paste.
+Return the meat to the pressure cooker and add stewed tomatoes, tomato paste, mushrooms, onion, celery, parsley, garlic, sugar, oregano, crushed red pepper, and bay leaves.
 Stir to combine all of the ingredients.

 Lock the lid in place, following the directions that came with your appliance.
-Bring the pressure cooker up to high pressure then cook for 10 minutes.
+Bring the pressure cooker up to high pressure and cook for 10 minutes.

-Bring a large pot of water to a boil at the same time, and add some salt.
-Then cook the spaghetti until al dente according to the package directions.
-Drain the spaghetti and, if necessary, keep it warm by placing the spaghetti in a colander and placing the colander over some simmering water.
+Meanwhile, bring a large pot of water to a boil and add a generous sprinkle of salt.
+Cook pasta until al dente according to the package directions.
+Drain pasta and, if necessary, keep warm by placing it in a heatproof colander over simmering water.